-George signed on to manage Montreal in 1928 but spent much of the year hospitalized for heart disease in Macon and Atlanta.
-When a doctor asked him if he knew why his heart was so bad, he supposedly replied, "Bases on balls, you son of a bitch, bases on balls."
-George Stallings died on May 13, 1929, and is buried in Macon's Riverside Cemetery.
+Stallings signed on to manage the Montreal Royals in 1928 but spent much of the year hospitalized for heart disease in Macon and Atlanta.
+When a doctor asked him if he knew why his heart was so bad, he supposedly replied, "Bases on balls, you son of a bitch, bases on balls."4 George Stallings died at home in Haddock, Georgia, on May 13, 1929, and is buried in Macon's Riverside Cemetery.

-Bill James.
-The Bill James Historical Baseball Abstract.
-Villard, 1986.
+James, Bill.
+The Bill James Historical Baseball Abstract (New York: Villard, 1986).

-Martin Kohout.
-Hal Chase: The Defiant Life and Turbulent Times of Baseball's Biggest Crook.
-McFarland and Co., 2001.
+Kohout, Martin.
+Hal Chase: The Defiant Life and Turbulent Times of Baseball's Biggest Crook (Jefferson North Carolina: McFarland and Co., 2001).

-Fred Lieb.
-Baseball As I Have Known It.
-Coward, McCann and Geoghan, 1977.
+Lieb, Fred.
+Baseball As I Have Known It (New York: Coward, McCann and Geoghegan, 1977).

-Walter "Rabbit" Maranville.
+Maranville, Walter "Rabbit".
 Run, Rabbit, Run: The Hilarious and Mostly True Tales of Rabbit Maranville.
-Society for American Baseball Research, 1991.
+(Society for American Baseball Research, 1991).
+Reprinted 2012.

-Lawrence S. Ritter.
-The Glory of Their Times: The Story of the Early Days of Baseball Told by the Men Who Played It.
-Vintage, 1985.
+Ritter, Lawrence S. The Glory of Their Times: The Story of the Early Days of Baseball Told by the Men Who Played It (New York: Vintage, 1985).

-Gene Schoor.
-The History of the World Series: The Complete Chronology of America's Greatest Sports Tradition.
-William Morrow, 1960.
+Schoor, Gene.
+The History of the World Series: The Complete Chronology of America's Greatest Sports Tradition (New York: William Morrow, 1960).